 - 19% explosive decompression

 - 11% still functional robotic defences

-- 7% accidental weapon discharge
+- 7% accidental weapon discharge by boarding party

 - 6% hostile remnant population